 Contemporary design relies upon simple, clean lines but can encompass one’s personality.
 These traits work well in garden design.
 But what is a contemporary garden?
 A contemporary garden should have a relaxed and homey feel.
 It brings the outside in and provides a living space that reflects the owner and invites conversation while providing a modern look.

 When we talk about contemporary garden design, think sleek but unique.
-It offers an opportunity to bring in personality while also keeping with a present day feel.
-The concept allows for clean lines as well as intimate artifacts.
-In the garden, such a plan will meld not only the plants but paths, patios, decks, and other structures.
+It offers an opportunity to bring in personality while also keeping with

 It also can include the type of outdoor furniture and other decor items.
 Even the lighting helps set the tone and feel of the garden.
 The actual landscaping should use plants that are low maintenance but have simple impact.

 Start with considerations of color, lines and use of space.
 For garden beds, straight, slightly softened edges set the tone.
 Utilize plants that will not go wild or become unruly, and will maintain a uniform appearance.